HannahHChu/Notebooks/SURF_Notebook_2018.md

 <div id='id-section20'/>

 ### Page 20: 2018-06-14 Protocol for Static at 38ºC & ECB diet notes

+*Changed setup: using plastic test tube rack now*
+*Not using the screw caps anymore, just use cotton and a 1x1 inch parafilm tightly wrapped around the opening*

 Protocol for Static at 38ºC

 Lines used: C1, C2, H1, H2 (2018-05-28)